Getting Started

 }

-Detect TokenPocket Extension
+### **Detect** TokenPocket Extension <a href="#detecting-metamask" id="detecting-metamask"></a>

-If you want to differentiate TokenPocket Extension from other Ethereum compatible browsers, you can use ethereum.isTokenPocket.
+If you want to differentiate TokenPocket Extension from other Ethereum compatible browsers, you can use `ethereum.isTokenPocket`.

-Connect to TokenPocket Extension
+### **Connect to** TokenPocket Extension

 "Connect to" or "log in" the TokenPocket Extension actually means "accessing the user's Ethereum account".